Xavi (footballer, born 1980): 1998–2001: Beginnings

 Xavi's progression through the teams earned him a first-team appearance in a Copa Catalunya match against Lleida on 5 May 1998 and he scored his first goal on 18 August 1998 in the 1998 Supercopa de España against Mallorca.
 His debut in La Liga came against Valencia on 3 October 1998 in a 3–1 victory for Barcelona.
 Initially featuring intermittently both for the reserve and senior teams, Xavi scored the only goal in a 1–0 victory over Real Valladolid when Barcelona were in tenth position in the league.
 Sustained impressive performances meant that he became a key member of Louis van Gaal's title-winning team, finishing his debut season with 26 matches played and being named 1999 La Liga Breakthrough Player of the Year.
 Xavi became Barcelona's principal playmaker after an injury to Pep Guardiola in the 1999–2000 season.

 2001–2008: Breakthrough and vice-captaincy

 In these years, Barcelona was on the verge of bankruptcy and struggling to keep its place in La Liga's elite.
 Playing midfield, but in a more defensive role, Xavi made 20 assists and scored 7 goals in those two seasons.
 On 16 March 2002, he scored his first goal in El Clásico against Real Madrid.

-Xavi was named the vice-captain in the 2004–05 season, in which he helped Barcelona win La Liga and the 2004 Supercopa de España.
+Xavi was named the vice-captain in the 2004–05 season, in which he helped Barcelona win La Liga.
 He was named La Liga Spanish Player of the Year in 2005.

 In the 2005–06 season, Xavi tore the ligaments in his left knee in training; he was out of action for four months but returned in April and was on the substitutes bench for Barcelona's win in the 2006 Champions League Final against Arsenal.
-He also won La Liga and the Supercopa de España again.
+He also won La Liga and the Supercopa de España.